ruyot/query/backend/README.md

 ```

 **Done!** You now have:
-- ✅ Search results in Elasticsearch **with relevance scores automatically added**
+- Search results in Elasticsearch **with relevance scores automatically added**
-- ✅ Training data exported to `output/ranking_training_data.jsonl` (optional)
+- Training data exported to `output/ranking_training_data.jsonl` (optional)
-- ✅ A trained ranking model (optional)
+- A trained ranking model (optional)

-**✨ The scores are now in Elasticsearch!** Check any document and you'll see:
+**The scores are now in Elasticsearch!** Check any document and you'll see:
 - `base_rank_score`
 - `recency_score`
 - `relevance_score`